jakubriegel/PUTflap/readme.md

 In `parameters` longer names are used.
 Sample configurations are provided in `samples/smart`.

+## development
+Some features worth of implementing:
+- exceptions handling (error reports in JSON)
+- possibility to specify path to automaton or folder with automatons to use in _smart_
+- Turing Machine
+- edition of automatons from _CLI_
+- traffic statistics after running automaton
+- random PDA
+- nondeterministic radom automatons

 ## license
 PUTflap is distributed free of charge based on JFLAP license and CC BY-NC-SA 4.0